petepm/Singleton/lyrics.md

 And always breaking
 But onto my sandbox

-One trip to the pulled pork parade
+One trip to the pulled pork (double-P) parade
 And I'm cured of my affection
+But creeping back
+It's death by a thousand paper cuts

+All the compliments with caveats
+My voice of an angel
+Nope the cousin of an angel
+It's not as fluid as Jeff Buck...
+Leading into the next
+So different by similar in all the worst ways

+Sure, plenty of fish in the sea
+But I got no boat
+Rod's getting old
+May as well become a master of baiting